olena-hapon/Chat_app/client/README.md

 - **Backend Communication**: React Query for making API requests to the backend
 - **Socket Connection**: Socket.IO for live communication with the backend

+Test Login Credentials
+For testing purposes, you can log in with the following credentials:

+Email: test.basedata25@gmail.com

+Password: test.basedata25

+These credentials are for testing only.

 ## Setup Instructions

 1. Clone the repository.